-The complexity of construction projects makes it so that it’s often crucial for all of the participants of the project to stay on schedule so that there are no problems down the line.
+The complexity of construction projects makes it so that it’s often crucial for all of the participants of the project to stay on schedule so that there’s no problems down the line.

 Speaking of organization strategies, there are several different parts of the project that need proper management and organization in any construction project, such as: